kibitan/setup_mac/README.md

    - Other Modules
      - Battery: Don't Show in Menu Bar
    - Menu Bar Only
+   - Clock
+     - Show date and time in menu bar - disable ( use istat menus instead )
      - Spotlight: Don't Show in Menu Bar
     - Siri: Don't Show in Menu Bar
  - Siri & Spotlight
    - disable
    - Spotlight